yesnik/golang-guides/variables.md

 Outside a function, every statement begins with a keyword (var, func, and so on) and so the `:=` construct is not available.

+Variables can only be assigned values of the same type.

 ```go
 x := 1 // Syntax error: non-declaration statement outside function body
 var y = 1 // No error